Pierre-Lannoy/wp-sessions/readme.txt

 * modify operations mode - see `wp help sessions mode` for details;
 * display sessions and accounts statistics - see `wp help sessions analytics` for details.

-For a full help on WP-CLI commands in Sessions, please [read this guide](https://github.com/Pierre-Lannoy/wp-sessions/blob/master/WP-CLI.md).
+For a full help on WP-CLI commands in Sessions, please [read this guide](https://perfops.one/sessions-wpcli).

+> **Sessions** is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 **Sessions** is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.